-When a public-company Enterprise is required to prepare an interim financial report pursuant to regulations of the Ministry of Finance Securities and Futures Commission, it shall do so in accordance with Chapter 1 and Chapter 2 and The Statements of Financial Accounting Standards No. 23, and may be exempt from producing a combined financial report.
+When a public-company Non-life Enterprise is required to prepare an interim financial report pursuant to regulations of the Ministry of Finance Securities and Futures Commission, it shall do so in accordance with Chapter 1 and Chapter 2 and The Statements of Financial Accounting Standards No. 23, and may be exempt from producing a combined financial report.

-When a public company Enterprise prepares a quarterly report, it may be exempt from producing a statement of changes in shareholder equity and a statement of important accounting titles.
+When a public company Non-life Enterprise prepares a quarterly report, it may be exempt from producing a statement of changes in shareholder equity and a statement of important accounting titles.
 In the case of an investee company in which the Enterprise holds less than 50% shares, it may also be exempt from recognition of gains and losses on investment in accordance with the equity method.

-Chapter VI Consolidated Financial Statements of Affiliates Article 27 When an Enterprise is a holding company controlling another company as defined in the Guidelines for Preparation of Consolidated Business Reports consolidated Findncial Statements of Affiliates and Relationship Reports, it shall produce a consolidated financial statement of affiliates and a consolidated business report of affiliates.
+Chapter VI Consolidated Financial Statements of Affiliates Article 27

+When a Non-life Enterprise is a holding company controlling another company as defined in the Guidelines for Preparation of Consolidated Business Reports and Consolidated Financial Statements of Affiliates and Affiliation Reports, it shall produce a consolidated financial statement of affiliates and a consolidated business report of affiliates.

-When an Enterprise is controlled by another company as defined in the Guidelines for Preparation of Consolidated Business Reports of Affiliates and Related Reports, it shall produce a consolidated affiliation report.
+When a Non-life Enterprise is controlled by another company as defined in the Guidelines for Preparation of Consolidated Business Reports and Consolidated Financial Statements of Affiliates and Affiliation Reports, it shall produce a consolidated affiliation report.

-Preparation and presentation of consolidated business reports, consolidated financial reports, or consolidated affiliation reports by an Enterprise shall be undertaken in accordance with the Ministry of Finance Securities and Futures Commission Guidelines for Preparation of Consolidated Business Reports and Consolidated Financial Statements of Affiliates and Affiliation Reports.
+Preparation and presentation of consolidated business reports, consolidated financial reports, or consolidated affiliation reports by a Non-life Enterprise shall be undertaken in accordance with the Ministry of Finance Securities and Futures Commission Guidelines for Preparation of Consolidated Business Reportsand Consolidated Financial Statements of Affiliates and Affiliation Reports.